-Each unit consists of one share of common stock, a Series A warrant to purchase one share of common stock, and a Series B warrant to purchase one share of common stock.
-The units will immediately and automatically separate, and each of the common stock and the Series A warrants will trade separately, on the first trading day following the effective date of the registration statement of which this prospectus is a part.
-The Series B warrants will not be listed on any trading market.
+Each unit consists of one share of common stock and a warrant to purchase one share of common stock.
+The units will automatically separate and each of the common stock and warrants will trade separately on the closing date of the initial public offering.